juliomeza/MechaCar_Statistical_Analysis/README.md

 <img src='https://github.com/juliomeza/MechaCar_Statistical_Analysis/blob/main/Screenshots/2-TotalSummary.png'>

+The mean and the median are very close to each other, means the data set has a symmetrical distribution.
+The distribution chart also confirms this.
+The variance and the standard deviation for the whole population are high.
+Means the data points are very spread out from the mean and from one another.

 <img src='https://github.com/juliomeza/MechaCar_Statistical_Analysis/blob/main/Screenshots/2-LotSummary.png'>

-- write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+As a whole, all lotes together metts this criteria, with a variance of 62.29, but as an individual lots, only Lot1 and Lot2 meet the criteria, with variances of 0.98 and 7.47 respectively.
+Lot3 surpass the minimun requirement with a variance of 170.29, 70 PSI above the manufacturing specifictions.

 ## T-Tests on Suspension Coils
 briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.